FFede0/RL4CC/config_files/README.md

-## Expected structure of the configuration files
+## Expected structure of the configuration

-Each experiment is controlled by one base configuration file, in `JSON` format, denoted in the following as `exp_config.json`.
-It includes information about the experiment to run (e.g., the name of the algorithm to use, whether to start from an existing checkpoint, etc.).
+Each experiment is controlled by a base configuration, a dictionary, called `exp_config`.
+It contains information about the experiment to run (e.g., the name of the algorithm to use, whether to start from an existing checkpoint, etc.).

+RL4CC experiment classes (`BaseExperiment`, `TrainingExperiment` and `TuningExperiment`) can read the `exp_config` in two ways:

+1. From a JSON file (like `exp_config.json`) using the `exp_config_file` parameter,
+2. From a dictionary using the `exp_config` parameter.

+> [!WARNING]
+> You must specify one of the two parameters and they cannot be specified at the
+> same time.

 If the experiment should start from scratch (i.e., no previous checkpoints are available), the configuration is completed by two (or three) additional